mat888/saito-implementation-proposals/proposals/Merkle Completeness Proofs.md

 ## Abstract

-Merkle Completeness Proofs are a new method of verification full nodes can offer lite clients which can prove that a set of transactions marked a certain way has been completely provided, or that no such transaction exists in the block at all.
+Merkle Completeness Proofs (MCPs) are a new method of verification full nodes can offer lite clients which can prove that a set of transactions marked a certain way has been completely provided, or that no such transaction exists in the block at all.
 Transactions can opt-in and pay an extra fee for any additional computational complexity imparted on block producers, which most notably involves sorting each 'type' in any block; the computational overhead to verify the sorting or to provide a proof are trivial; the latter consists only of providing two additional Merkle Branches for any single group.

 ## 1. Merkle Proofs